Gift Stocks and ETFs with Zerodha: A Guide to Investment Gifting

 3. Select the stocks, ETFs or Gold bonds you wish to gift from your holdings.

 And yeah, remember, by holdings, I mean investments that have already been received in your demat account.
-For example, you can’t gift unsettled holdings that have been bought but not received in the demat as T+2 days’ time period hasn’t been due yet.
+For example, you can’t gift unsettled holdings that have been bought but not received in the demat as the T+2 days’ time period hasn’t been due yet.

 By the way, you can gift only those stocks that are included in the approved list of securities.
 But it’s okay as there are over 1100 approved securities and chances are high that almost every popular stock is included.

 5. Once the recipient accepts the gift, you will receive an email and SMS notification from Zerodha.
-It asks you to verify the recipient's details and also approve the transfer from your demat to the recipient, using the CDSL TPIN.
+It asks you to verify the recipient's details and also approve the transfer from your Demat to the recipient using the CDSL TPIN.

 *Just so you know, CDSL TPIN (Transaction PIN) is an alternative to PoA (Power of Attorney).
 Basically, what a PoA does is it gives your broker the right to debit the holdings from your demat account when you sell them.
 With a bid to further secure the process, the requirement of a 6-digit T PIN was introduced by CDSL.
 It’s an additional password that helps the customer to authorize the transaction.

-6. After you approve debit of the stocks using the CDSL TPIN, Zerodha will create an off-market gift transaction at CDSL that you need to verify using an OTP sent to you.
+6. After you approve the debit of the stocks using the CDSL TPIN, Zerodha will create an off-market gift transaction at CDSL that you need to verify using an OTP sent to you.

 8. Once the transaction is successfully verified using the CDSL OTP, the stocks are transferred from yours to the recipient's demat account.